t80tal/houses-rental/README.md

 * uvicorn main:app --reload

-You can promote your user into superuser, just enter to users table and change is_superuser to true (necessary if you want to add new houses to sell).
+You can promote your user to superuser, just enter to users table and change is_superuser to true (it's necessary if you want to add new houses to sell).

 Demo: SOON...